Species turnover from climate change

 Climate change creates rapid turnover in montane communities.
 Ecology & Evolution.
 Open access.

 Inconsistent range shifts within species highlight idiosyncratic responses to climate warming.
 PLOS ONE.
 Open access.

 Natural and anthropogenic barriers to climate tracking along a mountains-plains transition zone.
 Accepted.
 Diversity and Distributions.
 Email me for a draft copy.

 Ecological recovery of a large river following the Clean Water Act.
-In prep.
+In review.
 Email me for a draft copy.